Our 4 Days Family Holiday in Vienna, Austria

 All these places were shown from the outside, and our guide explained the significance of these places and the stories behind them.

 The tour lasted about 2 hours and was very interesting and informative.
-The tour can be booked on their official website:

 A note for my readers: Be prepared to walk a lot in Vienna.
 Many landmarks are located very close to each other, so you will have to explore most of them on foot.
 Each place that you visit will involve plenty of walking.
 Book your walking tour in advance as it gets full during peak seasons.
 Also, note that all the places I mentioned above were shown to us from the outside.
-If you wish to visit these places from the inside, you will have to plan that separately.
+If you wish to visit these places from the inside, you will have to plan them separately.

 It was time to stop by for lunch at a place called Kolar.
 My review of the restaurant is here.